 Black is love; Black is life

 Let’s say you want to wear an all-black outfit containing a jacket, a shirt, a pair of pants, and shoes.
 The right way to do this would be to layer it with men’s suede jackets.
-Shoes should be some high-top sneakers made from black leather, and the cherry on top would be a black woolen scarf around the neck.
-This one sample outfit contains five unique textures, which all come together to form an outfit that’ll turn your average joe into a supermodel.
+The shoes should be some high-top sneakers made from black leather, and the cherry on top would be a black woolen scarf around the neck.
+This one sample outfit contains five unique textures, which all come together to form an outfit that’ll turn your average Joe into a supermodel.

 Scandinavian Fashion and minimalism